"The

 a pastorate in Holly, Colorado a small town near the Kansas border.

 His first child had been born.
-Allen was ordained as an Assembly of
+Allen was officially ordained as an Assembly

-God minister during his time there.
-During this pastorate, Allen fasted
+of God minister during his time there.
+During this pastorate, Allen

-and prayed and God met him.
-He was given a list of thirteen things that
+fasted and prayed and God met him.
+He was given a list of thirteen things

-would cause him to see the power of God in his ministry.
-Many of these
+that would cause him to see the power of God in his ministry.
+Many of

-items focused on total consecration to God and laying down sin.
-God
+these items focused on total consecration to God and laying down sin.

-told him if he did all of these things he would see healings and miracles.
+God told him if he did all of these things he would see healings and

 He left the

-pastorate and began to hold evangelistic meetings.
-In Missouri a coal
+pastorate and began to hold meetings as a singing

-and was constantly on the road.
-This was a strain for Lexie and their
+on the road.
+This was a strain for Lexie and their four children.
+Income

-Texas.
-He wanted to settle down and have a family life.
+to settle down and have a family life.
 The church blossomed.
+Allen had

-Allen had a vision for reaching more people.
-He wanted to start a radio
+a vision for reaching more people.
+He wanted to start a radio ministry.

-ministry.
 The church turned him down and he was devastated.
-He realized,
+He realized, over

-over time, the enemy had taken advantage of his hurt and attacked him
+time, the enemy had taken advantage of his hurt and attacked him.

 In 1949 the

-what was happening that this was the ministry God had called him to.
+was happening that this was the ministry God had called him to.
+He had

-He had been unwilling to pay the price to see it, however.
-He resigned
+been unwilling to pay the price to see it, however.
+He resigned his

-his pastorate, in 1950, and began holding evangelistic meetings.
+in 1950, and once again began holding evangelistic meetings.
 People

 would be healed in their seats as he preached.
 He also had his first

-article in the influential "Voice of Healing" magazine.
+article in the influential "Voice of Healing" magazine put

 In 1951 he bought